Charles Pinckney (governor)

-Charles Pinckney (October 26, 1757 – October 29, 1824) was an American Founding Father, planter, and politician who was a signer of the United States Constitution.
+Charles Pinckney Jr. (October 26, 1757 – October 29, 1824) was an American Founding Father, planter, and politician who was a signer of the United States Constitution.
 He was elected and served as the 37th governor of South Carolina, later serving two more non-consecutive terms.
 He also served as a U.S. Senator and a member of the House of Representatives.
-He was first cousin once removed of fellow signer Charles Cotesworth Pinckney.
+He was a first cousin once removed of fellow signer Charles Cotesworth Pinckney.

 Pinckney's descendants included seven future South Carolina governors, including men related to the Maybank and Rhett families.

 Early life and education

 Pinckney was born and educated in Charles Town in the Province of South Carolina.
-His father, Colonel Charles Pinckney, was a rich lawyer and planter.
+His father, Colonel Charles Pinckney, was a wealthy lawyer and planter.
 His mother was Frances Brewton (b.
 1733), daughter of a goldsmith and sister of Miles Brewton and Rebecca Brewton Motte, who were both also prominent in Charleston history.

 His father had signed a loyalty oath to the British after they occupied Charleston in 1780 during the American Revolutionary War.
-This enabled him to keep his property.
-On his death in 1782, the senior Pinckney bequeathed Snee Farm, a plantation outside the city, and his numerous slaves, to his eldest son Charles.
+This oath enabled him to keep his property.
+On his death in 1782, the senior Pinckney bequeathed Snee Farm, a plantation outside the city, and the enslavement of numerous people, to his eldest son Charles.

 Marriage and family

 Busy with the war and his political career, Pinckney did not marry until 1788.
 He married Mary Eleanor Laurens on April 27, 1788, at Saint Philip's Church in Charleston.
 Mary was the daughter of Henry Laurens, a wealthy and politically powerful South Carolina slave trader.
 They had at least three children.

-Among his in-laws were father-in-law Henry Laurens, Colonel John Laurens and U.S. Representative David Ramsay.
+Among his in-laws were father-in-law Henry Laurens, Colonel John Laurens, and U.S. Representative David Ramsay.
 A brother-in-law married the daughter of South Carolina Governor John Rutledge.